serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/EntitySqlHelper/GetSingle.md

 ## Return Value

-True if any results returned from data reader
+True if any results were returned from the data reader.

 ## Exceptions